napcae/r2t2/README.md

 		* then write new state to persistent file
 	* repeat

-* bug? changing persistent_file.json on disk won't do anything since program is loading this file only once at start. any edit will be overwritten by the working queue in memory
-* retry + error code of system execution(smloadr) is needed

 * push message if need tracks are available
 * error handling to sentry:  Honeybadger, Airbrake, Rollbar, BugSnag, Sentry, Exceptiontrap, Raygu
 * https://blog.hartleybrody.com/web-scraping-cheat-sheet/#using-proxy-servers